 21) I often attend the Dawson City Music Festival, under the "Midnight Sun," in the Canadian Yukon.
-I especially love visiting Dawson City because it's so remote that it takes two days to reach by plane.

-22) One of my friends in Dawson City, "Caveman Bill," lives in a cave.
-Bill has enjoyed lots of press, including $\it The$ $\it New York Times$ and a spread in GQ Magazine.
+One of my friends in Dawson City, "Caveman Bill," lives in a cave.
+Bill has enjoyed lots of press, including The New York Times and a spread in GQ Magazine.

-23) My wedding had quite the eclectic guest list.
+22) My wedding had quite the eclectic guest list.
 It included a 90's rock star, a European pop star, a spy, a few sports greats, two celebrated authors, and several friends from Dawson City, Yukon.

-24) My favorite wedding gift was a proclamation signed by Dawson City mayor John Steins, making me a "World Ambassador to Dawson City."
+23) My favorite wedding gift was a proclamation signed by Dawson City mayor John Steins, making me a "World Ambassador to Dawson City."

-25) In 1981, I scored 0.0 points all season for my basketball team.
+24) I scored 0.0 points all season for my seventh-grade basketball team.
+I played 14 seconds all season.

-26) In 2012, I played former NBA Lakers standout, Kareem Rush, in a one-on-one game, in an attempt to score in a basketball game for the first time.
+25) In 2012, I played former NBA Lakers standout, Kareem Rush, in a one-on-one game, in an attempt to score in a basketball game for the first time.
 Kareem won, 20-0.

-27) I've had the rare opportunity to befriend some icons from my youth.
+26) I've had the rare opportunity to befriend some icons from my youth.
 Walt Hazzard, the UCLA Hall of Fame basketball player who served on John Wooden's first National Championship team, became an Olympian and coached the UCLA basketball team.
-Karl Dorrell is a Rose Bowl-winning wide receiver and a UCLA football coach.
+Karl Dorrell is a Rose Bowlwinning wide receiver and a UCLA football coach.
 Both of them attended my wedding with their wives.

-28) I've gone to the Super Bowl for my birthday every year since 1993.
+27) I've gone to the Super Bowl for my birthday every year since 1993.
 Other great moments I've had the pleasure to attend include, The 2000 Sydney Olympics and the 1999 Women's World Cup Final (when the USA beat China 1-0 in penalty kicks).
 I've also attended several World Series, NBA Finals, NCAA Final Fours, the 2012 MLB All-Star Game, countless Lakers, Dodgers, and UCLA football and basketball games, and the Eskimo Games in Fairbanks, Alaska.

-29) I spent 2006 working out with NFL-bound UCLA football players in their private gym.
+28) I spent 2006 working out with NFL-bound UCLA football players in their private gym.
 While they bench pressed hundreds of pounds, I struggled to lift the bar with no weights on it.
 I had my own trainer Todd, who is now with the LAPD.
 I was honored as one of the civilians asked to endorse Todd's candidacy for the LAPD.
 Years later, the LAPD gifted me one of their highest civilian honors.

-30) My neurologist prescribed me Dr. Pepper as a child to balance the effects of my medicine at the time.
-I still take my medication daily.
-I've named a dog, parakeet, and a parrot Pepper in the past and had them shipped to Europe for my business trips.
-I even had "Original Dr. Pepper" shipped from Dublin, Texas, for my wedding.
+29) I have never drank, smoked, or done drugs; ever, but I've always been wonderfully addicted to Dr. Pepper.
+My neurologist prescribed me Dr. Pepper as a child to balance the effects of my medicine at the time.
+I still take my Dr. Pepper "medication" daily.
+I've named a dog, parakeet, and a parrot Pepper.
+I have shipped Dr. Pepper to Europe for business trips, and I even had glass bottles of "Original Dr. Pepper" shipped from Dublin, Texas, for my wedding.

-31) I love road trips.
+30) I love road trips.
 One of my favorite ones was driving from Los Angeles to Las Vegas in a refurbished hearse to hang out with the Beach Boys during their week-long New Year's Eve Residence in 1992.
 Other gems included zigzagging from New Jersey to California to help my friend help deliver a Porsche convertible he bought for his father in 2002 and driving from Los Angeles to Tampa, Florida, for the Super Bowl in 2021.
 Notice the thousands of cardboard cutouts in the stadium.
 Only 24,835 people were there.